 The secondary time series data on maize yield in India encompassing the period from 1954 to 2023 is summarized in Table 1, and the graphical plot of maize yield is demonstrated in Fig. 1.
 On using the ADF test, it is observed that the original time series on maize yield is non-stationary with test result: Dickey-Fuller = 1.0752, Lag order = 4, p-value = 0.99.
 Consequently, the first differencing of the series, with logarithmic transform, is utilized and the ADF test is applied on the differenced series for checking the stationarity.
 In this case, the first order differenced series becomes stationary (i.e., the differenced series has constant mean and variance) with test result: Dickey-Fuller = -5.7496, Lag order = 4, p-value = 0.01.
 The plot of first order differenced stationary series on maize yield is demonstrated graphically in Fig. 2.

-In order to develop appropriate candidate ARIMA(p,d,q) models, the PACF and ACF plots of the first order differenced series on maize yield are obtained, which are represented in Figs. 3 and 4, respectively.
+In order to develop appropriate ARIMA(p,d,q) models, the PACF and ACF plots of the first order differenced series on maize yield are obtained, which are represented in Figs. 3 and 4, respectively.
 It is observed from the PACF plot of Fig. 3 that the lags 1 and 2 are significantly outside the threshold limits.
 In a similar manner, from the ACF plot of Fig. 4, it is revealed that the lags 0 and 1 are significantly outside the threshold limits.
 Hence, the possible orders of autoregressive (AR) component, i.e., ‘p’ are taken as 1 and 2.
 Also, the possible orders of moving average (MA) component, i.e., ‘q’ are taken as 0 and 1.
 Furthermore, the order of differencing ‘d’ is taken as 1.
-On using a combination of these possible orders, several candidate ARIMA models are developed for the analysis of maize yield in India, which are enlisted in Table 2, along with the estimates of model parameters viz., autoregressive parameters, moving average parameters, and the drift parameter.
-The accuracy of the fitted candidate ARIMA models are measured using model fit statistics criteria viz., akaike information criterion (AIC), root mean square error (RMSE) and mean absolute percentage error (MAPE), and the findings are presented in Table 2.
+On using a combination of these possible orders, several ARIMA models are developed for the analysis of maize yield in India, which are enlisted in Table 2, along with the estimates of model parameters viz., autoregressive parameters, moving average parameters, and the drift parameter.
+The accuracy of the fitted ARIMA models are measured using model fit statistics criteria viz., akaike information criterion (AIC), root mean square error (RMSE) and mean absolute percentage error (MAPE), and the findings are presented in Table 2.
 Moreover, on using auto.arima () function in R-studio, the automatically generated ARIMA model for maize yield is obtained as ARIMA (1,1,2) with drift, which is elaborated along with model parameters and model fit statistics in Table 2.

 .